microsoft/netperf/docs/machines.md

 $username = 'secnetperf'
 $password = '************' # Ask for the password to use
 $token = '************'    # Find at https://github.com/microsoft/netperf/settings/actions/runners/new?arch=x64&os=win
-$machine1 = '10.1.0.8'     # This is the GitHub runner machine's IP address
+$machine1 = '10.1.0.8'     # This is the GitHub runner machine's IP address.
+Find on the Azure Portal.
 $machine2 = '10.1.0.9'     # This is the peer machine's IP address
 $url = "https://raw.githubusercontent.com/microsoft/netperf/main/setup-runner-windows.ps1"
 ```